farmakis/rockfall_susceptibility_modelling/README.md

   - tensorflow-gpu 2.2.0
   - cuda 10.1

+The following python modules should also be included:
+  - open3d 0.13.0
+  - sklearn

 To compile the TensorFlow operations make sure the <code>CUDA_ROOT</code> path in <code>tf_ops/compile_ops.sh</code> points to the correct CUDA installation folder in your machine.
 Then compile the operations by executing the following commands in the project's directory:

 <pre><code>chmod u+x tf_ops/compile_ops.sh